andreineamtu/cpg/cpg-language-svelte/__specs/svelte-frontend-specs.md

-Okay, let's explore how Svelte support could potentially be added to the Fraunhofer CPG project, drawing parallels from the TypeScript/React implementation you linked.

-Based on the approach taken in the [TypeScript language frontend PR #462](https://github.com/Fraunhofer-AISEC/cpg/pull/462/commits), adding support for a new language like Svelte to the CPG involves several key steps:
+Adding support for a new language like Svelte to the CPG involves several key steps:

 1.  **Create a New Language Module:**
     *   A new Gradle module, likely named `cpg-language-svelte`, would need to be created within the CPG project structure.
 This module will house all the Svelte-specific parsing and CPG translation logic, similar to `cpg-language-typescript`.